flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

 This guide will help you prepare the MCDU in the A32NX for your departure.
 It includes a simple route so you can follow along easily and replicate in the simulator.

+simBrief Route used in this guide - [View Here](https://www.simbrief.com/ofp/flightplans/EGFFEGCC_PDF_1620029221.pdf)

 ***

 ## Pre-requisites

-Before programming the MCDU there are a few pre-requisites that are required.
-These steps should have been completed in the previous step - [Starting the Aircraft](#).
+Below are a few pre-requisites before programming the MCDU.
+Visit [Starting the Aircraft](#) to learn more.

 * Make sure the aircraft is powered up.
     * External Power OR APU